mehiskork/gym-app-mvp/docs/account-deletion-design.md

 - Deletion is transactional and idempotent.
 - The backend hard-deletes account-owned and linked claimed guest sync rows.
 - The backend also writes an active `account_deletion_tombstone` row keyed by the derived account owner id.
-- Account `/sync`, `GET /me`, and `/claim/confirm` return `410 ACCOUNT_DELETED` while the tombstone is active.
+- Account `/sync`, `GET /me`, and `/claim/confirm` return `410 ACCOUNT_DELETED` for stale/deleted account sessions that do not pass the active identity checks.
-- Same Google/Firebase subject recreation is intentionally blocked for v1 because the backend cannot distinguish a fresh reinstall from stale offline-device replay under Firebase-JWT-only auth.
+- Same Google/Firebase subject recreation is supported through `account_identity` incarnations.
+A recreated account receives a new active TrainFrame owner id.
+- Old deleted account rows must not restore into the recreated account.
+- Stale old sessions/tokens are blocked by `auth_time_cutoff`/active-owner checks and must not write into the recreated owner.
 - Tombstone protection applies only to deletions performed after the tombstone migration is deployed.

 ### Mobile Settings Deletion